 The KL Studio Classics Blu-ray of The Maze is one of the best 3-D discs yet, mainly because the film’s visuals are so well designed by William Cameron Menzies.
 Shot after shot is like a living 3-D pop-up book.
 Although a minor movie, the spatial illusion is rock solid.
 Many shots have the ‘organic’ look lacking in movies where the 3-D has been created in post production.
 Objects and people have a rounded appearance, and wider shots have the feeling of a depth continuum, not a stack of planes.

 The image is a beauty.
-Rather than having to work with mismatched or poorly stored film elements, the 3-D Film Archive for once had materials in excellent condition.
+Rather than having to work with mismatched or poorly stored film elements, the 3-D Film Archive for once was given materials in excellent condition.
 They also worked in conjunction with Paramount Pictures and The Film Foundation in a cooperative deal perhaps aided by Martin Scorsese.
 Thad Komorowski performed the visual cleanup, while the 3-D restoration was entrusted to the Archive’s Greg Kintz, whose experience enables him to quickly solve the strangest optical problems.
-We’re told that AA’s camera department’s 3-D rig had some alignment issues, and that Kintz digitally fixed and finessed various mismatches that might cause eyestrain.
+We’re told that AA’s 3-D rig had some alignment issues; Kintz digitally fixed these and finessed other mismatches that might cause eyestrain.
 This means that the 3-D Blu-ray technology gives the viewer a better 3-D experience than was had in original theatrical presentations.
 Kintz even discovered that the ‘eyes’ for the film’s Intermission card had been swapped, and fixed that as well.

 Kino and the 3-D Archive do not skimp on the extras, starting with a busy audio commentary.
 Tom Weaver sounds audibly excited about this title, and eagerly discusses its possible real-life historical inspiration, which tangentially involves the British Royal Family.
 Although this particular genetic curse was supposed to have begun in 1750, the truth of various Royal relations shunted away and forgotten in asylums is pretty unpleasant.
 Tom’s good stories of the production make use of info gleaned from interviews old (Michael Pate) and recent (Walter Mirisch).
 He enlists his familiar cohorts as well.
 David Schecter discusses the soundtrack music by Marlin Skiles, and Dr. Robert J. Kiss goes over the film’s release history (Kiss thinks that the short Doom Town is anti-nuke).
 3-D expert Bob Furmanek ‘drops by’ to dish salient facts about his team’s restoration; we’re glad that the expertise of his team is now being recognized by the studios.
 Much more historical detail about The Maze can be read at Furmanek’s 3-D Film Archive page on The Maze.
 Salvador Dali’s interesting ‘trick’ illustration from the original book can be seen there as well.